Violin Concerto (Elgar): Music

-Allegro
+I. Allegro

 The first movement, in traditional sonata form, begins with a long orchestral exposition of the themes.
 Six related themes are presented, ranging through several keys, after which the first theme is repeated, first by the orchestra and then by the solo violin.
 This passage is described by Kennedy as "one of the most effective and haunting entries by the solo instrument to be found in any concerto".
 The solo line repeats and elaborates the five themes, particularly the second subject which has appeared briefly in the opening orchestral section and is transformed in the solo part into the "Windflower" theme, "of a poetic beauty exceptional even for Elgar".
 The movement follows the classical pattern of development and recapitulation, in which "the interplay between violinist and orchestra is on an heroic scale", and ends with an orchestral flourish.

+II.
 Andante

-The second movement, in the key of B flat, has a shorter orchestral prelude, and is mostly quiet and songful, but rises to an impassioned climax.
+The second movement, in the key of B♭, has a shorter orchestral prelude, and is mostly quiet and songful, but rises to an impassioned climax.
 Kennedy calls it "a display of sustained and noble eloquence".

+III.
 Allegro molto

 The last movement begins with a quiet but strenuous violin passage, accompanied by the orchestra, with many double stops and fast arpeggios; themes from the first and second movements are recalled and then, as the movement seems to be heading for a conventional finish, there is an unexpected and unconventional accompanied cadenza in which the orchestra supports the solo with a pizzicato tremolando thrumming effect.
 This cadenza, though demanding to perform, is not the usual virtuoso showpiece: it is the emotional and structural climax of the whole work.
 Themes from earlier in the work, including the "Windflower" theme, are restated and finally the concerto ends in a characteristic blaze of orchestral sound.